aiven/devportal/docs/products/clickhouse/howto/load-dataset.rst

 Load sample data into ClickHouse®
 =================================

 The official ClickHouse® website offers `a list of example datasets <https://clickhouse.com/docs/en/getting-started/example-datasets/>`_ to get you started.
-Each dataset has a description on how to download, inject, and transform the data samples as needed.
+Each dataset has a description on how to download, upload, and transform the data samples as needed.

 This article takes a closer look at how to use the ``Anonymized Web Analytics Data`` `example dataset <https://clickhouse.com/docs/en/getting-started/example-datasets/metrica/>`_.
 This contains two tables: